-We've tried to cover all aspects of Rock Climbing training that can be done at home plus our favorite climbing gym equipment you can buy.
-Check out the latest climbing gear sales for when the world isn't on hold.
+We’ve tried to cover all aspects of Rock Climbing training that can be done at home plus our favorite climbing gym equipment you can buy.
+Check out the latest climbing gear sales for when the world isn’t on hold.
 Follow us on facebook, instagram or twitter for the latest rock climbing news and articles.
-If you are looking for your first pair of climbing shoes or what climbing shoes pros wear, look no further.
+If you are looking for the best climbing shoes for beginners or what climbing shoes pros wear, look no further.